faridnj8/faridnj_portfolio/teststand.md

 ## 🔧 Responsibilities

+- Assembled and validated the complete piping and valve system
 - Developed control software in Arduino IDE for automated test sequences
-- Assembled and validated the complete piping and valve system
-- Assisted in pressure testing and commissioning of the test stand
 - Documented test procedures and safety protocols

 ---